India for the first time visitor

 Don’t try and cover too much: India is a vast country, and each area is almost like a little country.
 If you rush around too much, you will miss some of the more interesting facets to India, and often miss the magic.
 We advise to focus on one area, and as we know you will love India so much, you can then visit another region on another trip.

 Start with Kerala: If you are a little nervous about travelling to India on holiday, then consider dipping your toes in Kerala.
 Kerala is located on the south-west tip of India and it doesn’t mean you need long drives to get around.
 It has a range of experiences such as the bustling markets of Cochin, the tea plantations of Munnar, the wildlife in Periyar National Park, the famous backwaters and houseboat cruises and the palm-fringed beaches of Marari and Kovalam.
 In short, it gives you a gentle introduction to what India is all about.
-Do look at our Classic Kerala itinerary which is perfect for a first visit to Kerala.
 If you want to add on the Maldives for a luxury beach resort, there are direct flights from Cochin so you can easily blend adventure and beach on one superb itinerary.

 How best to explore Rajasthan: Everyone wants to see the Taj Mahal, and you should, as it is far better than you ever imagined.
 Rajasthan is awash with forts and palaces, bustling cities such as Jaipur, Jodhpur and Udaipur.
 We do however feel you should blend your experience so that you mix the experience of seeing the cities, but also get into the countryside where they pace is more laid-back and you can see a different side to India.
-Our Rajasthan in Style itinerary is a popular first time trip, as too is our Rajasthan for Teenagers.
+Our Epic Rajasthan itinerary is a popular first time trip, as too is our Family Fun in Rajasthan.

 Ensure you stay in wonderful hotels: As it is your first time to India, ensure you have somewhere wonderful to stay at night.
 You can explore as much as you want by day, but we all know we like to retreat back to a great hotel for a cold glass of wine, fantastic food and a great bed.
 We have a range of hotels we feature and will help you select the style of hotel that is suited to you.
 From luxury palace hotels, to charming heritage hotels or colonial Grande Dames, we have seen them all and know that you will be supremely well looked after a day out exploring.